 Purchasing agents are responsible for buying the equipment, tools, supplies and machinery necessary for organizations to operate.
 They may also arrange for the services an organization needs.
 Their purchases may consist of raw goods for manufacturing, office supplies, production machinery or machinery parts.
-The U.S. Bureau of Labor Statistics (BLS) reported that, in 2015, there were 291,540 purchasing agents in the nation.
-In 2015, the BLS reported these agents earned a median annual salary of $62,220.
-The BLS also noted that jobs for these workers were predicted to grow slowly, at a rate of 2% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that, in 2018, there were 407,410 buyers and purchasing agents in the nation.
+In 2018, the BLS reported these agents earned a median annual salary of $62,750.
+The BLS also noted that jobs for these workers were predicted to decline, at a growth rate of -7% from 2018-2028.

 Contract Administrator Career Information

 The BLS categorizes contract administrators as administrative services managers.
 A contract administrator's job duties might include preparing, negotiating and reviewing an organization's contracts for the sales and purchases of supplies, services or equipment.
 As of 2018, the BLS indicated there were 283,570 administrative services managers in the nation.
 The median annual salary for such professionals was $96,180 in May of 2018, and the BLS projected an 7% jump in employment from 2018-2028.

 The BLS places finance officers within the category of financial managers.
 Finance officers are responsible for overseeing and managing an organization's budget, enabling the organization to meet its goals.
 This may include investing the organization's funds, managing its cash flow and raising cash.
 Finance officers are usually also involved with the organization's mergers and acquisitions.
 In 2018, according to a BLS report, there were 608,120 financial managers in the nation.
 The BLS reported a median annual salary of $127,990 for such professionals in May of 2018 and projected 16% job growth from 2018-2028.